-Sadly enough, the reality for the over 200,000 asylum seekers in Cameroon from 26 countries including Chad, Nigeria, the Central African Republic (CAR), Niger, Sudan, South Sudan, the Democratic Republic of Congo (DRC) and Libya remains disturbing than the one experienced by the young men from Burkina Faso.
-Statistics from the UN Refugee Agency shows that as at the 31st of December 2018, less than 1% of them moves on through the status determination (RSD) process.
+Sadly the process of seeking help for over 200,000 asylum seekers in Cameroon, from 26 countries including Nigeria, Chad, the Central African Republic (CAR), Niger, Sudan, South Sudan, the Democratic Republic of Congo (DRC) and Libya, is rarely as straight-forward as this.
+Statistics from the UN Refugee Agency (December 2018) show that less than 1% of asylum seekers successfully complete their refugee status determination process.